Introductory Note:

 Renovaré Team

-I have ceased all forms of devotion and set prayers except those to which my state requires.
 I make it my priority to persevere in His holy presence, wherein I maintain a simple attention and a fond regard for God, which I may call an actual presence of God.
 Or, to put it another way, it is an habitual, silent, and private conversation of the soul with God.
-This gives me much joy and contentment.
-In short, I am sure, beyond all doubt, that my soul has been with God above these past thirty years.

 I pass over many things that I may not be tedious to you.
 Yet, I think it is appropriate to tell you how I perceive myself before God, whom I behold as my King.
 I consider myself as the most wretched of men.
 I am full of faults, flaws, and weaknesses, and have committed all sorts of crimes against his King.
 Touched with a sensible regret I confess all my wickedness to Him.
 I ask His forgiveness.
 I abandon myself in His hands that He may do what He pleases with me.

 My King is full of mercy and goodness.
 Far from chastising me, He embraces me with love.
 He makes me eat at His table.
 He serves me with His own hands and gives me the key to His treasures.
 He converses and delights Himself with me incessantly, in a thousand and a thousand ways.
 And He treats me in all respects as His favorite.
-In this way I consider myself continually in His holy presence.
+In this way, I consider myself continually in His holy presence.

 My most usual method is this simple attention, an affectionate regard for God to whom I find myself often attached with greater sweetness and delight than that of an infant at the mother’s breast.
 To choose an expression, I would call this state the bosom of God, for the inexpressible sweetness which I taste and experience there.
 If, at any time, my thoughts wander from it from necessity or infirmity, I am presently recalled by inward emotions so charming and delicious that I cannot find words to describe them.
 Please reflect on my great wretchedness, of which you are fully informed, rather than on the great favors God does one as unworthy and ungrateful as I am.